 Sonobond’s ultrasonic rotary sewing machines also help manufacturers of body armor achieve National Institute of Justice (NIJ) standards that have become increasingly stringent as law enforcement, military personnel, secret Service agents, emergency responders, CIA and IRS employees don protective gear to ensure their safety.
 In fact, more than 35 ballistic vest manufacturers now use Sonobond machines to satisfy NIJ wet-conditioning standards requiring body armor to be waterproof, even after submersion for 30 minutes.

-“Bulletproof materials contained in ballistic vests lose their life-saving effectiveness when exposed to water, so it’s imperative that the seams in the outer nylon shell are perfectly fused,” explains Alleman.
+“Bulletproof materials contained in ballistic vests lose their life-saving effectiveness when exposed to water, so it’s imperative that the seams in the inner nylon shell are perfectly fused,” explains Alleman.
 Once again, the ultrasonic technology utilized by Sonobond’s ultrasonic sewing machines reduces any risk of damage to the interior contents, ensuring personal safety.

 Quick Adaptation and Incorporation into Existing Assembly Process